On the Gromov width of polygon spaces: Gromov width of the spaces of -gons

 see Figure \ref{fig:vertices}, and $H_i^+$, $i=1,\,2,\,3,$ are the affine half spaces as in \eqref{eq:hj+}.
 The hyperplanes $H_i$, $i=1,\,2,\,3,$ may give rise to the facets of $\Delta$ with inward normals $w_1=(-1,1,1)$, $w_2=(1,-1,1)$, $w_3=(1,1,-1).$

-The chart below collects the information, obtained by a straightforward computation, about when the vertices of $C$ belong to $H_i^+$ as well.
+The table below collects the information, obtained by a straightforward computation, about when the vertices of $C$ belong to $H_i^+$ as well.

 \begin{proposition} Let $r \in \R^6_+$ be generic, ordered non-decreasingly and such that $\{1,6\}$ is short.
-Assume additionally that $\{4,6\}$ and $\{1,2,6\}$ are long.
+Assume in addition that $\{4,6\}$ and $\{1,2,6\}$ are long.
 Then the Gromov width of the symplectic toric manifold $\M(r)$ is at most $4 \pi r_1$. \end{proposition}

 \begin{proof} Reshuffle the length vector $r$ to